YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 2. Age_2= $Age^2$ in order to allaw parabolic age effect
 3. Bride= interaction of gender ans marriage

-also, we will set seed and sample train & test.
+Also, we will set seed and sample train & test.

 ``` r
 Credit<- Credit%>%